Train as a Think like a Tree facilitator

 Feedback: Seeking and receiving feedback

-Complete a design for delivering your course, and/or for your own livelihood (to include course delivery).
-You may want to set out how you are going to deliver one course, or you can design how that course will integrate into your overall life (work, leisure, commitments etc).
+Complete a design for delivering your course, and/or for your own livelihood and ways you are incorporating Think like a Tree into your life.
+You may want to set out how you are going to deliver one course, or you can design how Think like a Tree will integrate into your overall life (work, leisure, commitments etc).
+The design does not need to represent a ‘final’ destination, but instead can reflect a journey, intentions and plans and must demonstrate a full understanding of the Think like a Tree design process.

 Total portfolio time needed: This will very much depend on existing experience – eg teaching/education, wellbeing practice, forest school, outdoor learning, permaculture.
 None of these are required, but it will be useful if you have some experience in one or more relevant fields.

-We would expect the full portfolio to be submitted by the end of February, and must be completed and assessed prior to you teaching of any courses yourself.
+The portfolios have deadlines and must be completed and assessed prior to you teaching any courses yourself.

 The trainers for the facilitator’s course are: Sarah Spencer and Milly Carmichael.